-We’ve invited Laura Berry, the lead genealogist on the Who Do You Think You Are? television series, to share her tips on how the Who Do You Think You Are? team uncovers the celebrities’ family histories and the first steps you need to take to uncover your own.
+Do you want to start your family tree?
+We’ve invited Laura Berry, the lead genealogist on the Who Do You Think You Are?
+TV series, to share her tips on how the Who Do You Think You Are? team uncovers the celebrities’ family histories and the first steps you need to take to uncover your own.

 When researching a celebrity’s family tree for the show, we start by finding out what they know already.
 You should do the same!

 1 – Write down what you know already.
 Take a pencil and blank sheet of paper and write down what you know about your relatives in a family tree diagram.
 Write your name and date of birth at the bottom of the page, with your siblings either side and a branch up to your parents’ names, adding any significant dates.
 Continue back as far as you can.
 This way you’ll be able to see where the gaps are.

 2 – Track down the family archive.
 Gather any family documents, letters and old photographs you have lying around the house as these often provide precise dates and places for births, marriages and deaths, and can help you to start filling in some of those blanks.

 3 – Make a plan.
 While you’re drawing up your tree start to think about what you would like to find out.
 This is a really important question that we ask all of the celebrities, because it will form a framework around which we can plan our research.
 The next step is to talk to as many relations as possible to try to fill in some of the gaps.
 The Who Do You Think You Are? team does this for every celebrity.
 Older relations are particularly helpful, since they may remember people who were alive as long as 100 years ago.

 4 – Contact family members.
 Extended family can alert you to additional mysteries that need resolving, and have documents and photographs you’ve never seen before.
 Keep notes of all your conversations.
 As you progress in your research you might pick up on something significant in your initial notes that you didn’t think was very important at the time.